Jinzhou: Economy

 Jinzhou has a wide range of industries.
 Major traditional industries include petrochemistry, metallurgy, textiles, pharmacy and building materials.

-Jinzhou Economic and Technical Development Zone : The Jinzhou Economic and Technical Development Zone was established in 1992.
+Jinzhou Economic and Technical Development Zone: The Jinzhou Economic and Technical Development Zone was established in 1992.
 It is among the first province-level development zones approved by Liaoning Province.
 The development zone enjoys convenient transportation with easy access to Jinzhou Seaport, Jinzhou airport and several state highways.

-Shopping and Services : Within the city, some western franchises have set up shop, most notably KFC, which has a long established foothold in Chinese markets.
+Shopping and Services: Within the city, some western franchises have set up shop, most notably KFC, which has a long established foothold in Chinese markets.
 RT-Mart, New-Mart and Do-Do Express are major food and sundries retailers.
 Bank of Jinzhou (Jinzhou Yinhang) is the only bank in Jinzhou upon this writing with native English speaking staff, while Western Union, Bank of China and many other banking service are also present in the city.
 Visa and MasterCard are not accepted in Jinzhou, aside from a few large bank branches with access to these networks.

 Transport

-Jinzhou Bay Airport provides air transport to major airports in China.
+Jinzhou Jinzhouwan Airport provides air transport to major airports in China.
 There are two railway stations in the city, one designated for long trips and one for shorter routes.
 The most popular way to get around Jinzhou is on foot or by bicycle.
 Taxis crowd the streets and start at 6 RMB per trip.
 Bus routes also blanket the city and provide the most economical means of transportation, but are not always reliable.